• Skip to primary navigation

 Storage

 These fig truffles need to be kept in the fridge or freezer.
-Place them in an air-tight container or baggie and store them in the fridge for up to two weeks, or the freezer up to two months.
+Place them in an airtight container or baggie and store them in the fridge for up to two weeks, or the freezer up to three months.

 More Healthy Truffle Recipes